mejta/mejta-modal/readme.md

 ## Usage

-- add all files in `dist` directory into your assets
+- copy `dist` directory to the project
 - import `dist/modal.js` into HTML document
 - create `<dialog id="someid">...</dialog>` with modal content
 - call javascript `openModalDialog(document.getElementById('someid'));` (e.g. on click on a button)